-- promotes self-discipline - encourages respect of self and others, regardless of differences - ensures children's standard of behaviour is acceptable and does not disrupt the learning of others - to promote good behaviour within the school and wider community - develops a community where confident, articulate children understand their own behaviour and the response of other people towards it.
+- promotes self-discipline, relationships, understanding and self-regulation - encourages respect of self and others, regardless of differences - ensures children's standard of behaviour is acceptable and does not disrupt the learning of others - promotes good behaviour within the school and wider community - develops a community where confident, articulate children understand their own behaviour and the response of other people towards it. - promotes our ethos of being "curious, kind and connected".